cbumgard/node-mongo-join/README.md

 # mongo-join

-__mongo-join__ provides document joins for MongoDB in Node.js.
+__mongo-join__ provides simple document joins for [MongoDB](http://www.mongodb.org/) in [Node.js](http://nodejs.org/).
 Based on the [node-mongodb-native](https://github.com/mongodb/node-mongodb-native) module.

+## Why

+While building an ad-hoc query and export to .csv library, I found myself doing repetitive 'join'-type queries to merge together documents across different collections.

+## Status

+This is experimental currently.
+Much more testing (functional, integration, performance) needs to be added.
+It passes all initial proof-of-concept tests I have written.
+Performance has not yet been tackled, although I have ideas in this area.
+Currently a separate findOne() query is executed against each collection that is joined into the master document.

 ## Example